Sally Shin

 Job Market Papers

-Shin, Sally MJ, and Gal Zauberman, “Maximizing Return on Experiences (ROE): Effect of Memory Reminder Modes”
+Shin, Sally MJ, and Gal Zauberman, “Maximizing Return on Experience (ROE): The Effectiveness of Memory Cues Over Time”

-Shin, Sally MJ, Paul Rozin, and Gal Zauberman, “When Cherished Memories are Threatened,” Under review at Psychological Science
+Shin, Sally MJ, Paul Rozin, and Gal Zauberman, “When Cherished Memories Are Threatened,” Under review at Journal of Marketing [PDF]

 Shin, Sally MJ, Mohin Banker, and Gal Zauberman, “Power of One: Preference for a Recommender’s Lived Experience Over the Aggregation of Others,” Manuscript in preparation